Most of my friends have tattoos, and that’s great because I think tattoos are awesome.

 I don’t have any tattoos.
 This isn’t because I don’t like them (obviously), or because I think it will be unbearably painful or anything like that.
 It’s more that I don’t know what I could possibly put on my body that would remain meaningful forever.
-I don’t even hang things on my walls because I know I’d want something else the next day, so the idea of hanging a painting on my skin seems more than a little crazy.
+I don’t even hang things on my walls because I know I’d probably want something else the next day, so the idea of hanging a painting on my skin seems more than a little crazy.

 Most of my friends have tattoos, and I don’t, and in a strange way, that makes me the counter-culture kid.
 I’m the artsy dude in the clutch of punks or hippies or other artsy folk who is zagging against the zig.
 I think a lot of people who get tattoos (and have throughout history) do so not to ‘stick it to the man,’ but rather to express themselves in some way.
 Without intention, my lack of tattoo has become an expression of something, even if it’s my lack of desire to commit to body art.

-This isn’t a trend throughout the entire population of the world, of course, no more than having tattoos is a far-flung fad, but in my group of friends — those upwardly mobile young people with ambition and a laptop and a chip on their shoulder to do something — it most certainly is.
-I really am stunned when I sit down to eat with someone and discover they’re not a vegetarian or vegan or paleo or pescatarian or freegan or an exchewer of gluten.
+This isn’t a trend throughout the entire population of the world, of course, any more than having tattoos is a far-flung fad.
+But within my group of friends — those upwardly mobile young people with ambition and a laptop and a chip on their shoulder to do stuff — it most certainly is.
+I really am stunned when I sit down to eat with someone and discover they’re not a vegetarian or vegan or paleo or pescatarian or freegan or an eschewer of gluten.
 The zig which I once walked has become a zag.

-This is something I try to remind myself, both as a healing salve (“Don’t worry Colin, you’re just a rebel, you’re not uncool”), as a philosophy (“What makes perfect sense today might be contradictory tomorrow”), and as a business guideline (“Don’t depend on edge or trend to keep you relevant: such things will always be appropriated by somebody’s grandmother eventually”).
+This is something I try to remind myself, both as a healing salve (“Don’t worry Colin, you’re just a rebel, you’re not uncool”), as a philosophy (“What makes perfect sense today might be contradictory tomorrow”), and as a business guideline (“Don’t depend on trend to keep you relevant: such things will always be appropriated by somebody’s grandmother eventually”).

-And you want to keep the money rolling in.
+And you certainly want to keep the money rolling in.
 So you can pay for your next tattoo.